WeBeginners-Community/DocBook/MySQL/MySQL_Python_Connector.md

 ```
 Details of various types of fetch functions: <br>
 <ul>
-<li> <b>fetchall()</b>:- This method returns a list of tuples containing rows from a query result set.
+<li> <b>fetchall()</b>:- Using this method, all rows from the query result set are returned in the form of list of tuples.
 If no more rows are available in the query results, it returns an empty list.</li>
 <li> <b>fetchmany(size=1)</b>:- With this method, you can specify the number of rows to fetch, and the number of rows returned is determined by the <b>"size argument"</b>.
 Default value of <b>"size argument"</b> is one. </li>
 <li> <b>fetchone()</b>:- This method returns a single row of data, or <b>None</b> if no more rows are available. </li>
 </ul>